ponolite/Police_Arrests_And_Strip_Searches/README.md

 ## How to Run

+1. Run `scripts/00-simulate_data.R` to simulate envisioned data
-1. Run `scripts/00-download_data.R` to download raw data
+2. Run `scripts/01-download_data.R` to download raw data
-2. Run `scripts/01-data_cleaning.R` to generate cleaned data
+3. Run `scripts/02-data_cleaning.R` to generate cleaned data
-3. Run `outputs/paper/covid_clinic.qmd` to generate the PDF of the paper
+4. Run `outputs/paper/paper.qmd` to generate the PDF of the paper